sirisian/ecmascript-types/examples/linq.md

 };
 ```

-This is the case a [scoped lexical mode](../decoratorreplacement.md) exists for, and a sharper one than JSX.
+This is the case a [captured region](../decoratorreplacement.md) exists for, and a sharper one than JSX.
 JSX fails loudly: `<` cannot begin an expression, so a program containing it does not parse.
 A query fails *quietly in parts*. `from p` is two adjacent identifiers and an error, but `where p.age >= 18` is a valid expression statement, `orderby a, b` is a comma expression, and `x in xs` is a RelationalExpression that already means something else.
 A grammar admitting queries everywhere would not reject a malformed one; it would read it as something the author did not write.

 Features exercised:

-- A declared lexical mode, so `from`, `select` and `where` are ordinary identifiers everywhere outside a region and no existing program changes meaning.
+- A captured region, so `from`, `select` and `where` are ordinary identifiers everywhere outside one and no existing program changes meaning.
+The macro declares ```capture``` and reads the text itself; the engine provides no query grammar and needs none.
-- The mixed mode: a clause's operand is ordinary ECMAScript, parsed by the ordinary parser, so a template literal or a regular expression in a `where` behaves as it does anywhere else.
+- ```stream.parse(start, end, "expression")```: a clause's operand IS ECMAScript, so the macro hands it back to the engine and gets tokens threaded from that parse - a template literal or a regular expression in a `where` arriving as one token rather than as the several a re-lex would give.
 - ```constant { }``` for the query plan, so a comparer or a key list is built once per site rather than once per evaluation.
 - An argumented decoration - ```@linq(sql) { ... }``` - selecting a provider, which is what lets one syntax serve an array and a database.
 - [Higher-kinded types](../higherkindedtypes.md) carrying the element type through a pipeline and deciding which clauses a source admits.